RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_preview_file_writer.md

     _preview.WriteLine(GetHTMLStart());
 }
 ```
-***

-Enhance the Segment Output to Allow for Navigation
+## Enhance the segment output to allow navigation
---

-To determine a particular segment to be highlighted in the real-time preview when the user selects it in the side-by-side editor (or vice versa), you require two parameters: the paragraph unit id and the segment id.
+To highlight a segment in the real-time preview when the user selects it in the side-by-side editor, you need two parameters: the paragraph unit ID and the segment ID.

-First, we add the paragraph unit as a string member to the writer class:
+First, add the paragraph unit as a string member to the writer class:

 # [C#](#tab/tabid-5)
 ```cs
 string _paragraphUnitId = String.Empty;
 ```
-***

-Then we enhance the [ParagraphUnitStart](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.AbstractNativeFileWriter.yml#Sdl_FileTypeSupport_Framework_NativeApi_AbstractNativeFileWriter_ParagraphUnitStart_Sdl_FileTypeSupport_Framework_NativeApi_IParagraphUnitProperties_) method to set the value of ```_paragraphUnitId``` to the id of the currently selected paragraph unit.
+Next, update the [ParagraphUnitStart](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.AbstractNativeFileWriter.yml#Sdl_FileTypeSupport_Framework_NativeApi_AbstractNativeFileWriter_ParagraphUnitStart_Sdl_FileTypeSupport_Framework_NativeApi_IParagraphUnitProperties_) method so that `_paragraphUnitId` stores the ID of the current paragraph unit.

 # [C#](#tab/tabid-6)
 ```cs